-The CHP will conduct 35 CMV and HM strike force operations during the grant cycle in which 23 will be on high collision corridors, dedicated to performing safety inspections on CMVs.
+The CHP will conduct 30 strike force operations on high collision corridors; 23 of which will be dedicated to performing safety inspections on CMVs.
 These strike forces will result in 450 inspections with an emphasis on: CDL verification, operating authority, financial responsibility, vehicle registration, and vehicle safety/compliance.
 The FMCSA has identified oversight of CT operations as its primary HM enforcement vulnerability.
 Therefore, based on the higher level of risk when compared to the transportation of non-bulk HM, the CHP will focus on the maintenance and repair of CTs; as well as ensuring CT carriers are transporting HM in the appropriate vehicles.
 Additionally, the CHP will focus on driver behavior/unsafe driving including, but not limited to: DUI/impaired driving, unsafe speed, unsafe lane change, and following too closely.